 Single-Game Fantasy MLB Contests

-After a successful debut of single-game contests at the end of last football season, FanDuel and DraftKings are both rolling out the format for certain MLB games.
+After a successful debut of single-game contests at the end of last football season, FanDuel and DraftKings are rolling out single-game fantasy MLB contests for certain baseball games.
 Both sites were reluctant to get into single-game territory due to legality concerns, but DraftKings got the ball rolling during last year’s NFL postseason and FanDuel quickly followed suit.

 The new fantasy baseball contests at both sites feature reduced rosters and require you to pick at least one player from each team.
 FanDuel and DraftKings diverge from there in the other rules regarding lineups and scoring.